-4 Module coordinator Prof. Dr. Karl Gregor Zöttl 5 Contents It is the purpose of the course to understand and quantitatively analyse the economic interaction of the players and institutions in liberalized energy markets.
+1 Module coordinator Prof. Dr. Karl Crogor Zöttl 4 woulle coordinator Prof. Dr. Karl Gregor Zöttl 5 Contents It is the purpose of the course to understand and quantitatively analyse the economic interaction of the players and institutions in liberalized energy markets.
 Liberalized electricity markets can be segmented in a regulated part (the networks) and the non-regulated parts (generation and retail) where private companies interact in a market environment.
 The interaction of the different agents is analysed with computational equilibrium frameworks based the concepts applied in industrial organization.
 Next to the fundamental understanding of the relevant market interaction, the models allow for a quantitative analysis of proposals for the design of energy markets.
 The participants thus develop the tools for an autonomous assessment of currently discussed policies in liberalized electricity markets (e.g. changed support schemes for renewables, changed network tariff systems, impact of capacity markets).
 The course aims at students in the field of economics /business as well as students in the fields of engineering and mathematics.
 An integral part of the course id formed by homework assignments conducted in groups.
 The ability to cooperate also beyond the classical limits of each discipline is an important qualification for the students careers, which should be stimulated in the context of this course.
 6 Learning objectives and skills The students: develop a clear picture of the relevant market participants in liberalized electricity markets and understand their incentives and objectives learn fundamental concepts and models which allow to analyze the interaction at those markets get to know important publically available data sources which allow for a quantitative analysis of the market situations considered know the current challenges when designing those markets and can quantitatively analyze the solutions proposed in the current policy debate.
 7 Prerequisites The students should be familiar with the mathematical methods acquired during their Bachelor degree.
 Institutional knowledge of electricity markets is not required.
-8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Elective modules from other specialisation 1-2 Master of Science Clean Energy Processes 20212 Specialisation modules 1-4 Master of Science Clean Energy Processes 20212
+8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Elective modules from other specialisation 1-2 Master of Science Clean Energy Processes 20212

-10 Method of examination Written examination Written 11 Grading procedure Written examination (80%) Written (20%) 12 Module frequency only in summer semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 1 semester 15 Teaching and examination language english 16 Bibliography Daniel Kirschen and Goran Strbac: Power System Economics, Wiley 2004.
+Specialisation modules 1-4 Master of Science Clean Energy Processes 20212 10 Method of examination Written examination Written Written Exam (90 minutes) Written Assignment (Work on assignment sheets in groups of up to 3 students, approx. 15 pages) 11 Grading procedure Written examination (80%) Written (20%) Written Examination (80%) and Written Assignment (20%) 12 Module frequency Only in summer semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Daniel Kirschen and Goran Strbac: Power System Economics, Wiley 2004.
 Steven Stoft: Power System Economics, Wiley 2002.
 Wolfgang Ströbele, Wolfgang Pfaffenberger, Michael Heuterkes: Energiewirtschaft, Oldenbourg 2010.

-Specialisation modules with laboratory course 1-2
+Specialization modules with laboratory course 1-2